-Jaxon uses AI to build and train machine learning models for text classifiers.
-Jaxon automation improves training by adding labels, extracting useful features and pretraining artifacts, testing architectures and parameters, and incorporating AI-based and human-driven sources of domain knowledge.
+Jaxon uses AI to build and train machine learning models.
+Jaxon automation improves training by adding labels, extracting useful features and pretraining artifacts, testing architectures and parameters, and incorporating AI-based and human-derived domain knowledge.

 Taking Human Labelers out of the Loop